Filtrations of D-modules along semi-invariant functions: Introduction

 On the other hand, Corollary \ref{thm: Gdecomposition of weight filtration} provides a new method for computing the characters of the simple components of $(\cO_X)_f\cdot f^{-\alpha}$ in a uniform matter, without using resolutions of singularities as in \cite{characters}.
-Corollary \ref{corollary: G decomposition of grV} recovers the nearby and vanishing cycle perverse sheaves computed in \cite[Theorem 4.12]{BG}, and lifts them to the level of Hodge modules.
+In fact, we can also compute the characters of the Hodge filtrations on these simples, generalizing the generic determinantal case of \cite{PerlmanRaicu}.
+We calculate this explicitly in the case of the Pfaffians (Corollary \ref{cor: simple for Phaffian}) and leave the details in the symmetric case to the interested readers.
+Furthermore, Corollary \ref{corollary: G decomposition of grV} recovers the nearby and vanishing cycle perverse sheaves computed in \cite[Theorem 4.12]{BG}, and lifts them to the level of mixed Hodge modules (see Remark \ref{remark: nearby cycle perverse sheaf for generic determinant}).

 While the examples discussed above are multiplicity-free spaces, the results apply to many other interesting settings - for example, to semi-invariants and algebraic functions on prehomogeneous vector spaces.
 In such settings, our results can be also applied to the study of categories of equivariant $\sD$-modules (e.g. \cite{LW19}), and related objects and invariants, such as local cohomology modules \cite{LR20}, (co)homology, and various weight filtrations \cite{LR23, Perlman}; see Section \ref{sec:last} for further details.